CaChannel/caffi/docs/source/intro.rst

 Significant performance gains can be realized when the CA client library doesn't wait for a response to return from the server after each request.
-All requests which require interaction with a CA server are accumulated (buffered) and not forwarded to the IOC until one of :func:`caffi.ca.flush_io`, :func:`caffi.ca.pend_io`, :func:`caffi.ca.pend_event`, or :func:`caffi.ca.sg_pend` are called allowing several operations to be efficiently sent over the network together.
+All requests which require interaction with a CA server are accumulated (buffered) and not forwarded to the IOC until one of :func:`caffi.ca.flush_io`, :func:`caffi.ca.pend_io`, :func:`caffi.ca.pend_event`, or :func:`caffi.ca.sg_block` are called allowing several operations to be efficiently sent over the network together.

 Status Codes
 ------------
-If successful, the functions return the status code ECA_NORMAL.
+If successful, the functions return the status code :data:`caffi.constants.ECA.NORMAL`.
 Unsuccessful status codes returned from the client library are listed with each function.

 Operations that appear to be valid to the client can still fail in the server.
-Writing the string "off" to a floating point field is an example of this type of error.
+Writing the string *off* to a floating point field is an example of this type of error.
 If the server for a channel is located in a different address space than the client then the operations that communicate with the server return status indicating the validity of the request and whether it was successfully enqueued to the server, but communication of completion status is deferred